Sargaleano/chatgpt-python-coach/README.md

-# ChatGPT: Your Python Coach.
+# ChatGPT: Your Python Coach
-## Mastering the Essentials in 100 Prompts.
+## Mastering the Essentials in 100 Prompts

 Welcome to the companion site for "ChatGPT: Your Python Coach" by Sergio Rojas-Galeano.